A View Into the Miami Heat’s Local TV Deal

 Any incremental revenues from a new local TV rights deal beyond the current $20 million would seemingly contain very little if any incremental associated cost, and thus presumably flow straight to the bottom line.

-The NBA, however, imposes its own measure of cost on any new such revenues, in the form of revenue sharing.
+The NBA, however, imposes its own measure of cost on any new such revenues, in the forms of player salaries and revenue sharing.

-The NBA’s current revenue-sharing plan is rooted in a philosophy of including locally generated dollars from the big-market, high-revenue teams to be spread among the low-revenue teams.
+Revenue sharing represents a potentially more substantial cost.
+The NBA’s current revenue sharing plan is rooted in a philosophy of including locally generated dollars from the big-market, high-revenue teams to be spread among the low-revenue teams.
 The core of the plan calls for all teams to contribute an equal percentage, roughly 50%, of their total annual revenues, minus certain expenses such as arena operating costs, into a revenue sharing pool.
 Each team then receives an allocation equal to a 1/30 share of the pool.
 Smaller market teams with lower revenues will typically contribute less than they receive, and will be net beneficiaries under the plan.
 Large market teams will typically contribute more than they receive, and will be net payers under the plan.

-There are limits built into the new plan to protect high-revenue teams, with no team to contribute more than 30% of its total profits(4) in excess of $5 million into the revenue-sharing pool.
+There are also limits built into the new plan to protect high-revenue teams, with no team to contribute more than 30% of its total profits(2) in excess of $5 million into the revenue-sharing pool.

 The Heat, as a small market team, should in theory be net receivers under the plan.
 In theory, money should flow from teams in larger market cities to the Heat – as it does for the Florida Panthers and Miami Marlins.
 However, despite its limited market size, the Heat maximizes its revenue potential better than just about any team in the NBA.
 Though it is nowhere close to that of the leaders, the Heat still has one of the higher revenue streams in the league.
 Therefore, the Heat actually becomes a net payer into the revenue sharing system rather than a net receiver.
 So revenue sharing doesn’t help.
 In fact, it hurts.

-In compliance with revenue sharing rules, it stands to reason that any incremental Heat revenues that may be generated by a new local television rights deal could be reduced by as much as 30%.
+In compliance with revenue sharing rules, it stands to reason that any incremental Heat revenues that may be generated by a new local television rights deal could be reduced by as much as 30% (though hopefully by far less in the years to come, as the revenues of all NBA teams increase; under the current plan, which is subject to review for potential revision this summer, no team is eligible to receive a revenue sharing distribution that would lead it to have a profit(2) in excess of $10 million).

-Using $90 million as a baseline figure for what could have been the new average local TV rights payout over a theoretical 20-year term, the Heat might have received between $60 million and $65 million in the first year of the deal, rising to between $115 million and $125 million in the deal’s final year, with a presumed 4% increase kicking in annually.
+Using $80 million as a baseline figure for what could have been the new average local TV rights payout over a hypothetical 20-year term(3) that started with the 2012-13 season, the Heat might have received roughly $55 million in the first year of the deal, rising to about $105 million in the final year of the deal, with a hypothetical 4% increase kicking in annually.

-A gross payout of around $62.5 million in the first year of the deal would imply incremental revenues of $42.5 million over what the Heat was being paid in 2011-12 in its current deal.
-Netting out revenue sharing, that’s $30 million in incremental profits that would presumably have flown straight to the bottom line – with profits from the deal rising by more than $2 million every year until after the 2017-18 season.
+A gross payout of around $55 million in the first year of the deal would imply incremental revenues of $35 million over what the Heat was being paid in 2011-12, the final year of its current deal.
+Netting out the costs for player salaries and revenue sharing, that’s roughly $24 million in incremental profits that would presumably have flown to the bottom line in 2012-13 and increasing every year thereafter.

 Arison is a wealthy man.
 He doesn’t need the extra money.
 But, still, one can’t help but wonder: